Leviticus 19 – Many Various Laws

 ‘And if you offer a sacrifice of a peace offering to the LORD, you shall offer it of your own free will.
 It shall be eaten the same day you offer it, and on the next day.
 And if any remains until the third day, it shall be burned in the fire.
 And if it is eaten at all on the third day, it is an abomination.
 It shall not be accepted.
 Therefore everyone who eats it shall bear his iniquity, because he has profaned the hallowed offering of the LORD; and that person shall be cut off from his people.

 a.
-If you offer a sacrifice of a peace offering: A peace offering (signifying the enjoyment of peace with God and fellowship) was always to be made by one’s own free will.
-God did not want coerced fellowship from the people of Israel.
+If you offer a sacrifice of a peace offering: A peace offering (for the enjoyment of peace with God and fellowship with Him) was always to be made by one’s own free will.
+God did not want forced fellowship from His people.

 b.
-It shall be eaten the same day you offer it: Nor did God want stale fellowship with the people of Israel.
-The meat of a peace offering was considered no good after two days.
+It shall be eaten the same day you offer it: Nor did God want stale fellowship with His people.
+The meat of a peace offering was not to be eaten after two days.

 B. Other laws.